ambr0sial/femboyaccess/README.md

 # FemboyAccess

 Fresh new remote administration trojan, using Discord as a C2C server.
+Made public for fun but very unstable for now.

 ## Purpose